-If you are planning to visit the island, I would suggest you download coupons that are available online.
-Or when you get to the island look for local visitor guides.
+If you are planning to visit the island, I would suggest you download any coupons that are available online.
 Places where I have found discounts include: Miller Ferries website, Lake Erie Shores and Island – Shore Savings Card; and the Put-in-Bay Chamber of Commerce has an app you can download called “PutinBay” which also includes coupons.

 Don’t like crowds?
 Plan a trip for the middle of the week.
 I escaped to the island on a Tuesday, and enjoyed the less weekend atmosphere.

 Getting to the island: